ChristianKreuzberger/amus-ndnSIM/README_AMUS.md

-# Adaptive Multimedia Streaming Simulator  - A Tutorial
+# Adaptive Multimedia Streaming Framework for ndnSIM  - A Tutorial
 **Note:** This tutorial requires you to have a working installation of [amus-ndnSIM](http://github.com/ChristianKreuzberger/amus-ndnSIM).

 Within this tutorial, we will try simple examples like file-transfers, up to building a large example with several multimedia streaming clients.